TRON-Bioinformatics/covigator-ngs-pipeline/README.md

     * --min_mapping_quality: minimum mapping quality to take a read into account (default: 20)
     * --low_frequency_variant_threshold: VAF threshold to mark a variant as low frequency (default: 0.2)
     * --subclonal_variant_threshold: VAF superior threshold to mark a variant as subclonal (default: 0.8)
-    * --strand_bias_threshold: threshold for the strand bias test Phred score (default: 20)
     * --memory: the ammount of memory used by each job (default: 3g)
     * --cpus: the number of CPUs used by each job (default: 1)

 Output:
-    * Output a normalized, phased and annotated VCF file for each of BCFtools, GATK and LoFreq
+    * Output a normalized, phased and annotated VCF file for each of BCFtools, GATK and LoFreq when FASTQ files are provided or a single VCF obtained from a global alignment when a FASTA file is provided
     * Output a TSV file output from iVar
 ```